 Photo Credit: Province of British Columbia

 However, I’ve been thinking that maybe Anti-Bullying Day shouldn’t be about wearing pink.
 It should be about wearing whatever the heck you truly want to wear.
 I mean how subversive is it for my daughters to dress in pink?
-How about instead I send them to school rocking their black Batman “boys” shirts, or the Darth Vader sneakers that Rainbow got made fun of for owning.
+How about instead I send them to school rocking their black Batman “boys” shirts, or the Darth Vader sneakers that my eldest got made fun of for owning.

 I mean, I find myself having to remind my daughters, at least once or twice a week, that they can wear whatever they want.
-Particularly Rainbow.
+Particularly Grace.
 As she gets older I often find myself reminding her all the time that her outfits aren’t anyone else’s choice or business.
 As long as it’s clean, comfortable and weather appropriate, she can wear whatever she likes, and anyone who tells her otherwise is silly.
 She doesn’t have to dress in pink, purple or floral anything.
 She can, but she doesn’t have to.
 She can wear that Star Wars T-shirt that someone said was “just for boys”.
 So, I guess that means when it comes to Pink Shirt Day she can go to school in a grey sweater dress, if it’s what she really wants to wear.

 What do you think?
 Should I have tried to talk my grade three kid into wearing pink today?
 Do you encourage (or force?) your kids to take part in things like this, or do you go with the flow?